Wales national rugby union team: Strip

+Sponsorship

 In 1992, the Welsh Rugby Union agreed a deal with Cotton Traders to produce the national team's kits.
 They were replaced in 1996 by Reebok, whose contract with the Welsh Rugby Union was worth £1.3 million in 1999.
 Wales received the first jersey sponsor in their history in 2000, when Redstone Telecoms agreed a deal worth £2 million.
 Redstone was replaced two years later by Reebok subsidiary Rockport, in a deal worth £1 million, followed by Brains Brewery in 2004, in conjunction with a four-year extension to the Reebok deal.
 Due to French alcohol advertising regulations, the "Brains" name was replaced by "Brawn" for the 2005 Six Nations Championship match between France and Wales at the Stade de France, and by "Brawn Again" for the corresponding match two years later.
 The Brains deal was extended in June 2008 until September 2009, with "Brains SA" appearing on Wales home shirts and "SA Gold" appearing on the team's yellow change shirts.
 For the away match against France in February 2009, the "Brains SA" logo was replaced by the words "Try Essai"; "essai" is the French word for a try, but is also pronounced the same as "SA", meaning the branding could have been viewed as "an invitation to 'try' Wales' best loved beer brand".

 In 2008, Under Armour replaced Reebok as Wales' kit manufacturer in a four-year deal worth £10 million.
 Welsh insurance company Admiral replaced Brains as the main shirt sponsors in 2010, signing a three-year contract.
 That deal was extended by two years in both in 2013 and 2015, with the latter described as the WRU's "biggest shirt partnership deal in its history".
 In 2017, Japanese motor company Isuzu replaced Admiral as the main sponsors of the Wales team's home shirts.
 Between 2017 & 2019 the sponsorship of the team's alternate shirt was taken on by Subaru as a result of both Subaru & Isuzu's UK imports being handled by IM Group.
 In October 2015, the WRU agreed a nine-year, £33 million extension to its contract with Under Armour, only for both parties to mutually terminate the deal four years early in 2020.

 A new, seven-year contract with Italian company Macron was agreed in September 2020, believed to be worth around £30 million.
 In 2021 Cazoo replaced Isuzu as the shirt sponsor in a two-year deal, however Isuzu remained a partner of the WRU.
 In June 2023, Vodafone replaced Cazoo as the front of shirt sponsor (although it had already been present on the women's team's shirts since 2022), A month later, it was announced that comparison site Go.Compare would become the first back-of-shirt sponsor of the team.
 The new Macron kits were launched toward the end of July (Just after the 2023 World cup shirts) at which point it was also announced that player names would return to the back of the shirts, having previously been present between 2005 & 2008.